Inception-framework/debugger/README.md

     Host> sudo adduser mary dialout

-Another option is to add a udev rule to create the character device with read/write permissions for all users when a FT2232H chip is discovered:
+Another option is to add a udev rule to create the [character device](#GlossaryFt2232hCharDev) with read/write permissions for all users when a FT2232H chip is discovered:

     Host# rule='SUBSYSTEMS=="usb", ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6010", MODE="0666"'
     Host# echo $rule > /etc/udev/rules.d/99-ft2232h.rules

+# <a name="Tips"></a>Tips and tricks

+#### <a name="TipsChangeEthAddr"></a>Change the Ethernet MAC address of the Zybo

+If needed, for instance to avoid conflicts, you can change the Ethernet MAC address of your Zybo from the U-Boot command line:

+    Host> picocom -b115200 -fn -pn -d8 -r -l /dev/ttyUSB1
+    ...
+    Hit any key to stop autoboot:  0
+    Zynq> printenv ethaddr
+    ethaddr=00:0a:35:00:01:81
+    Zynq> setenv ethaddr aa:bb:cc:dd:ee:ff
+    Zynq> saveenv
+    Saving Environment to SPI Flash...
+    SF: Detected S25FL128S_64K with page size 256 Bytes, erase size 64 KiB, total 16 MiB Erasing SPI flash...Writing to SPI flash...done

+The new Ethernet MAC address has been changed and stored in the on-board SPI Flash memory, from where it will be read again by U-Boot the next time we reboot the board.

 # <a name="Glossary"></a>Glossary